Background pattern

 Use of Paracetamol Winadol with food, drinks, and alcohol

-Taking this medication with food does not affect its efficacy.
+Taking this medicine with food does not affect its efficacy.

 Pregnancy and lactation

-If you are pregnant or breastfeeding, or if you think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

-The influence of paracetamol on the ability to drive and operate machinery is negligible or insignificant.
+The influence of paracetamol on the ability to drive and use machines is zero or insignificant.

-3. How to Take Paracetamol Winadol
+3. How to take Paracetamol Winadol

-Follow exactly the administration instructions of the medication contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medicine contained in this leaflet or as indicated by your doctor or pharmacist exactly.
 In case of doubt, ask your doctor or pharmacist.

 Use in children

-This medication is administered orally.
+This medicine is administered orally.

-It can be taken both with food and without it.
+It can be taken with or without food.

 If you take more Paracetamol Winadol than you should